The best apps to learn French in 2026

 You can find more information in our in-depth Babbel French review.
 Or read on for my major takeaways about the app.

-Babbel offers several subscription lengths, with better value for longer commitments:
+Babbel offers several subscription options.

 Babbel provides one free lesson per language and a 20-day money-back guarantee.
+Check Babbel’s official pricing page for current rates and promotions.

 FluentU is a language learning platform with a cool concept: learning through videos.
 Namely, actual French videos you’d find on YouTube.